Transportation in Peru:

 Flights and Airports

-Domestic flights connect the coast with the Andes and the Amazon much faster than by road.
-Lima serves as the main hub, with important airports in Cusco, Arequipa, Iquitos, Juliaca, Piura, Trujillo, and Tarapoto.
+Domestic flights connect the coast with the Andes and the Amazon significantly faster than road travel.
+Lima serves as the main hub, supplemented by important airports in Cusco, Arequipa, Iquitos, Juliaca, Piura, Trujillo, and Tarapoto.

 Important Domestic Airlines